Quality Windows & Doors Fitted With Energy Efficient Double Glazing in Guildford | Trade Smart Double Glazing Ltd

 The rating system is operated by The British Fenestration Rating Council (BFRC), and is based on U-value and air infiltration, which we touched on above.
 Unlike windows, solar gain is only considered in the rating process for doors with a glazed area in excess of 60% - for example, aluminium bifold doors.
 Standard front doors don’t take into account solar gain, due to the relative lack of double glazing in the structure.

 If you would like advice choosing energy efficient uPVC windows, front doors, aluminium bifold doors or simple double glazing to replace existing single glazing units – don’t hesitate to give us a call.
-Pro-Fit Windows Ltd prides itself on offering not just quality, energy efficient products which can drastically reduce a household’s energy bills and carbon emissions, but fantastic customer service from first point of contact until the finished installation.
+Trade Smart Double Glazing Ltd prides itself on offering not just quality, energy efficient products which can drastically reduce a household’s energy bills and carbon emissions, but fantastic customer service from first point of contact until the finished installation.
 We’ll help you find the perfect product for your Guildford home!